 WordPress is the ideal platform to run almost any type of website, it works for corporate websites, personal blogs, portfolio sites for freelancers, eCommerce sites and online magazines.
-Nearly, 65% of the most highly ranked websites in the known web run on WordPress.
+Nearly 65% of the most popular websites in the known web run on WordPress.

 WordPress is by far one of the most widely recognized Content Management Systems.
 You can use WordPress to create efficient web platforms with great design and deliver content in the form of text and media to your audiences.
-The level of customizability that WordPress brings to the party and makes available to the non-tech savvy web admin is one of the reasons for its success as the most popular Content Management System.
+WordPress’s level of customizability to the party and making it available to the non-tech savvy web admin is one of the reasons for its success as the most popular Content Management System.

 The reasons for finding out whether a website runs on WordPress or not could vary from one end of the spectrum to the other.
-May be you are learning to become a web developer and would like to find out if certain features can be added to a WordPress site.
-Or may be you’re a web entrepreneur and are looking for a talented web developer who can customize WordPress websites for you, and you chance upon a website which has a great design and like a lot.
+Maybe you are learning to become a web developer and would like to find out if certain features can be added to a WordPress site.
+Or maybe you’re a web entrepreneur looking for a talented web developer who can customize WordPress websites for you, and you chance upon a website with a great design and like a lot.

-It is nigh impossible to figure out if a website is running on WordPress or not by just looking at the website.
-If you are WordPress enthusiast and would like to find out which of your favorite websites run on WordPress, then there are a quite a number of ways to do just that.
+It is nigh impossible to determine if a website is running on WordPress or not by just looking at it.
+If you are a WordPress enthusiast and want to find out which of your favorite websites run on WordPress, then there are many ways to do just that.

-Before we get started, always remember to scroll down to the bottom of a webpage you are interested in and look for “powered by WordPress“.
-This seems pretty obvious but I tend to forget it from time to time.
+Before we get started, remember to scroll down to the bottom of a webpage you are interested in and look for “powered by WordPress“.
+This seems obvious, but I tend to forget it occasionally.
 Although many websites remove this, you’ll be surprised to find that many highly ranked websites choose to retain it.

 IsItWP is a simple, free to use resource and you can type in any website URL and voila! you’ll know if it runs on WordPress.

 Using Browser Plugins